ArtFXDev/silex-front/README.md

 - `REACT_APP_ZOU_API` - the url of the Zou server (like `http://my-zou-server`).
 It's the same URL as the Kitsu app (since they are behind a Nginx proxy).

-- `REACT_APP_ZOU_GRAPHQL_API` - the url of the GraphQL API connected to the Zou backend.
-It should be on the same host but with a different route (usually `/api/graphql`)

 - `REACT_APP_WS_SERVER` - the url of the Silex websocket service running on the client machine (open on the port `5118`).

 ### Available scripts